The Dangerous Side of Divorce

 Not in a cinematic way.
 In the slow, psychological way that makes you begin doubting your own reality.

 I experienced repeated attempts to destabilize me mentally, emotionally, financially, spiritually, and physically.
 I dealt with suspicious activity involving my devices, my surroundings, my movements, and even my health.
 There were moments I woke up with overwhelming heaviness and intrusive thoughts that felt alien to my normal state of mind.
-I experienced migraines, chest pain, insomnia, panic, fear, and a level of psychological exhaustion I struggle to fully describe.
+I experienced a level of psychological exhaustion I struggle to fully describe.

 And perhaps the most terrifying part was this: